Start My Answer

 Hannah Locklear is SoloSuit’s Marketing and Impact Manager.
 With an educational background in Linguistics, Spanish, and International Development from Brigham Young University, Hannah has also worked as a legal support specialist for several years.

 Summary: Being sued by a debt collector can stress you out.
 You might not know what to do.
 Should you ignore them?
 Should you pay?
-Find out how to react when you're served with a debt collection lawsuit.
+Find out what to do when you're served with a debt collection lawsuit and learn the steps you can take to resolve your debt issue.

 If you are a few months past due on your credit card or haven't paid off a loan for a while, your creditor may decide to assign or sell the debt to a third-party debt collection agency.
 In this case, the debt collector will then attempt to collect the debt.
 If you continue to ignore the requests of the debt collector to collect this debt, you may find yourself being sued.